-- the MobileLAN access Configuration Wizard, which also configures radio parameters and security parameters.
-All access points must be at factory defaults.
-You install this wizard from the MobileLAN access Tools CD that shipped with the access point.
-This wizard can configure all the access points that are on the same Ethernet segment and subnet as the PC it is installed on.
-For more information, run the wizard. - the MobileLAN access Utility v2.0 (or later), but you need to know the access point MAC address.
-You install this utility from the MobileLAN access Tools CD that shipped with the access point.
+- the MobileLAN access Utility v2.0 (or later), but you need to know the access point MAC address.
+You can download this utility from the Intermec web site.
 This utility must be installed on a PC that is on the same Ethernet segment and subnet as (or must be communicating wirelessly with) the access point.
 For help, see the next section, "Using the MobileLAN access Utility." - a communications program, such as HyperTerminal, which also configures other parameters.
 This program must be installed on a PC with an open serial port.
-For help, see "Using a Communications Program" on page 27.
+For help, see "Using a Communications Program" on page 23.